esphome/esphome-devices/_devices/AWP04L.md

 ---
 These devices come with different brands, but all have AWP04L serial number on the back sticker.
 FCC-ID is <a href="https://fccid.io/2ANOO-SM800">2ANOO-SM800</a>.

+This template has been updated with "comment:" and "captive_portal:" feautures added in ESPHome v.
+1.14

 1. TOC
 {:toc}